gammapy/gammapy/docs/development/howto.rst

 Caplog fixture
 --------------

 Inside tests, we have the possibility to change the log level for the captured log messages using the ``caplog`` fixture which allow you to access and control log capturing.
 When logging is part of your function and you want to verify the right message is logged with the expected logging level:

 .. testcode::

     import pytest

-    def test_something(..., caplog):
+    def test_something(caplog):
         """Test something.

         Parameters
         ----------
         caplog : caplog fixture that give you access to the log level, the logger, etc.,
         """
         assert caplog.records[-1].levelname == "WARNING"
         assert "warning message" in caplog.records[-1].message